Voodoo (company)

 Voodoo SAS (also referred to as Voodoo.io) is a French developer and publisher of mobile apps and games based in Paris.
 The company was founded in 2013 by Alexandre Yazdi and Laurent Ritter.
 Voodoo's games began predominantly as free-to-play "hyper-casual games", which they helped popularize.
 Since then, the company has shifted to developing and publishing casual games and apps.
-Voodoo’s games and apps have surpassed 7 billion downloads as of 2024.
+Led by Alexandre Yazdi and Gabriel Rivaud, Voodoo’s games and apps have surpassed 7 billion downloads as of 2024.
 The company has been criticised for cloning other games.

 History

 Background and early years (2013–2017)

 Voodoo was founded in 2013 by Alexandre Yazdi and Laurent Ritter.
 They had been friends since high school and had previously founded Studio Cadet in 2012, a services company for websites and mobile applications.
 Yazdi became the chief executive officer of Voodoo, while Gabriel Rivaud acted as the vice-president of games.
 According to Rivaud, the company was in turmoil for its first four years in operation and opted to change its business strategy thereafter.
 This change led to the development of “hyper-casual games” by Voodoo.
 Games were developed focusing on key metrics such as retention and playtime.
 With this data, the company designed its newer games to attract more players.
 Using the Unity game engine, Voodoo tested one new game roughly every week.
 This method resulted in the successful release of Paper.io in 2016.

 Through 2017, Voodoo quadrupled its staff count to 80.
 In May 2018, the American banking company Goldman Sachs, through its West Street Capital Partners VII fund, invested in Voodoo.
 It was the largest fundraising in the French technology sector since 2015.
 Yazdi and Ritter retained control of the company.
 At the time, Voodoo had, aside from its Paris headquarters, offices in Montpellier and Strasbourg.
 A development studio in Berlin, Germany, was established in December 2018, headed by general manager Alexander Willink.
 The studio started out with roughly ten people, looking to eventually expand to 40 employees.
 Voodoo later hired key employees from developers Blizzard Entertainment, King, and Mamau.